 FOUR-WHEEL DRIVE OPERATION - IF EQUIPPED

-Four-wheel drive trucks are equipped with a electronically shifted transfer case.
-Refer to the operating instructions for your transfer case, located in this section.
+Four-wheel drive trucks are equipped with either a manually shifted transfer case or an electronically shifted transfer case.
+Refer to the operating instructions for your transfer case, located in this section for further information.